 Along with skin allergies, there are several other health-related factors that one needs to pay attention to.
 In this page, I will be discussing the cons of the festival and some things that one needs to pay attention to stay safe during Holi.

-I would like to discuss broadly on four different topics which I found directly or indirectly related to Holi and recommend you to pay attention on these factors if you are planning to celebrate festival of colors in Nepal or India.
+I want to discuss four different topics that I found directly or indirectly related to Holi and recommend you pay attention to these factors if you are planning to celebrate the festival of colours in Nepal or India.

 1. Skin Allergies

 Holi is supposed to be played with natural colours and water.
 It used to happen like that before.
 But I think mainly because of the scarcity of water in Kathmandu, people started using a dirty water source.
 Different chemical colours are used during Holi.

 Among those colours available in the market, a high level of mercury sulphite, lead oxide and copper sulphate are used.
 With direct contact with skin, these ingredients can result in skin cancer.
 Puffiness, mild burning, stinging, redness are signs of skin allergies.
 These initial signs can even result in a blister.
 If those blisters rupture, then they might end in secondary bacterial infections.